 When I look at the options currently available to me as a private user – the personal assistant Siri, for example – I know that we are at the beginning of a development – still.
 In the TechCrunch interview, Aaron Levi continues, “We think we are on the cusp of, for the first time, where technology can actually work on behalf of the user.
 I don’t have to tell it to do all of the things I want to generate value from.
 The system itself can begin to generate that value on its own, and that’s a pretty significant turning point for technology (…).”

 Those are hopeful statements.
 We are on the threshold of these technologies, so they will soon be useful.
 We at EASY SOFTWARE have been preparing for this for a long time.
-Of course – because we have to, if only because of the massive volumes of data, and we already have solutions today based on EASY SPIRIT/EASY Cloud Platform and can advise you.
+Of course – because we have to, if only because of the massive volumes of data.